 Apparent Brightness and Topography Images of Helena and Laelia Craters

-Apparent Brightness and Topography Images of Publicia Crater
+HAMO and LAMO Images of Eusebia Crater

 This frame from a movie presents a series of animations showing NASA Dawn spacecraft traveling to and operating at the giant asteroid Vesta.